NCTraCSIDSci/n3c-longcovid/README.md

 ## Introduction

 This is reproducible code for our paper, [Who has long-COVID?
-A big data approach](https://doi.org/10.1101/2021.10.18.21265168), which uses
+A big data approach](https://doi.org/10.1101/2021.10.18.21265168), which uses data from the National COVID Cohort Collaborative’s (N3C) EHR repository to identify potential long-COVID patients.

-public-access county-level data to highlight characteristics of COVID-19 risk factors across different levels.
-We use bivariate maps to show both the intersection and spatial patterning of these risk factors.
 The full citation is:

     Pfaff ER, et al. Who has long-COVID?
 A big data approach. medRxiv 2021; : 2021.10.18.21265168.